-The implementation phase is now underway for Phase I of the Blue Ridge Tunnel Project.
-Nelson County officials have selected and awarded the contract for Phase I of the rehabilitation and trail project to Fielder’s Choice Enterprises, Inc. of Charlottesville, Virginia.
-Phase I construction encompasses the parking area and trailhead near the old Afton Depot and the construction of a pedestrian and bicycle trail along the original rail bed for approximately 3400 feet to the East Portal of the 1850’s tunnel.
+Phase I of the Blue Ridge Tunnel Project was completed in June 2015.
+Phase I encompassed construction of a parking area and trailhead near the old Afton Depot and the construction of a pedestrian and bicycle trail along the original rail bed for approximately 3400 feet to the East Portal of the 1850’s tunnel.

 Access to the Blue Ridge Tunnel Is Prohibited During Construction